+There are different types of airports based on the type of activities that take place there.
+The most common type is the commercial airport.
+Commercial service airports are publicly owned airports with at least 2,500 passengers boarding every year.
+A commercial airport can either be a primary airport or a non-primary airport.
 The FAA differentiates primary and non-primary airports by the number of enplanements.
 A non-primary airport is an aerodrome with less than 10,000 passengers boarding each year.
 A primary airport is an aerodrome for passenger services with over 10,000 enplanements annually.
 A primary airport can be further broken down into four categories based on the share of overall passenger boardings: non hubs account for under 0.05 percent of the overall enplanements; small hubs - between 0.05 and 0.25 percent; medium hubs - between 0.25 and one percent; and large hubs account for over one percent of the total U.S. enplanements.
 Delaware is the only U.S. state without a primary airport.

 Chicago O’Hare International had the second largest number of airport operations.
-With total operating revenue of over 845 million U.S. dollars, the airport is United’s main operating hub, handling some 9.7 million passengers from United’s flights in 2016.
+With total operating revenue of over 845 million U.S. dollars, the airport is United’s main operating hub, handling some 10.3 million passengers from United’s flights in 2017.